StaticGenie/StaticGenie/README.md

 - `build:clean` - Cleans up any temporary artifacts such as compiled typescript ready for the next build
 - `build:optimise` - @TODO - Will perform optimisations like CSS/JS minification, etc
 - `test` - @TODO - Compile and tests the javascript (although this isn't working yet)
-- `docs` - @TODO - Builds the code documentation and stores inside `/docs`.
-You can view this on the staticgenie.com website too.
 - `start` - runs all the build scripts in order (start here)

 You can open up `/package.json` to see/modify the commands or run `docker-compose run sg npm run` to see the commands npm has loaded from the `/package.json` file.